metagenome-atlas/atlas/docs/usage/output.rst

 See an `example <../_static/bin_report.html>`_ as a summary of the quality of all bins.

 .. seealso:: In version 2.8 the new binners *vamb* and *SemiBin* were added.
 First experience show that they outperform the default binner (metabat, maxbin + DASTool).
 They use a new approach of co-binning which uses the co-abundance from different samples.
-For more information see the `detailed explanation <https://silask.github.io/post/phd-thesis/Thesis_Silas_Kieser.pdf> on page 14`_
+For more information see the `detailed explanation here <https://silask.github.io/post/phd-thesis/Thesis\_Silas\_Kieser.pdf>`_ on page 14

 .. note:: Keep also in mind that maxbin, DASTool, and SemiBin are biased for prokaryotes.
 If you want to try to bin (small) Eukaryotes use metabat or vamb.
 More information about Eukaryotes see `the discussion here <https://github.com/metagenome-atlas/atlas/discussions/427>`_.